Puff adder

 The puff adder (Bitis arietans) is a highly venomous viper species found in savannahs and grasslands from Morocco and western Arabia throughout Africa except for the Sahara and rainforest regions.
 It is responsible for causing the most snakebite fatalities in Africa owing to various factors, such as its wide distribution, frequent occurrence in highly populated regions, and aggressive disposition.
-Like all other vipers, it is venomous.
 Two subspecies are currently recognized, including the nominate subspecies described here.

 The species is commonly known as the puff adder, African puff adder, or common puff adder.

 Taxonomy

-German naturalist Blasius Merrem described the puff adder in 1820.
-The word arietans means "striking violently" and is derived from the Latin arieto.
-The type locality given is "Promontorio bonae spei" (Cape of Good Hope), South Africa.
+German naturalist Blasius Merrem described Bitis arietans in 1820.
+The specific name arietans means "striking violently" and is derived from the Latin arieto.
+The type locality given is "Promontorio bonae spei " (Cape of Good Hope), South Africa.